Indore Soybean, Soy oil, Soy meal Open - July 14

-- Soybean prices opened firm in Indore mandi today on poor availability's.
+- Soybean prices opened firm in Indore mandi today on poor availability.

+According to trade sources about 0.40 lac bags (90 kg each)of soybean arrived in

 Indore soybean prices (excluding 4 % VAT), in rupees/tone: